shaunduncan/django-monocle/README.md

   - TTL utilization: automatic cache refresh of stale content
 - Database stored, configurable external providers
 - Providers configurable to be exposed via URL endpoint
+- Support for JSONP callbacks by including a "callback" parameter in the request

 TODO